seifscape/gmu.foodfinder.me/README.md

 @TODO:
 - Use GPS information from mobile app users to show them on a Google Map distance to the food spots and walking directions (if available and useful)
+- Use Twitter Bootstrap to make this thing look nice and sexy?
+- Create a WTF Engine gem at the end of this project?